All of our services are available as normal

-If you took out a mortgage before 4 March 2010 and have built up an overpayment reserve by making overpayments, you may want to capitalise this reserve when switching.
+If you have a mortgage with us and you've built up an overpayment reserve by making overpayments, you may want to capitalise this reserve when switching.
 If you’re not sure, you can check your original mortgage offer or give us a call on 0800 464 3044 and we’ll be able to check for you.

 Any payments you've made over and above your normal monthly payment will be deducted from the total amount outstanding, but we actually keep it in a separate pot known as an overpayment reserve.
 We keep this separate so you can choose how you want to use it in the future.
 It may be that you want to borrow it back, take payment holidays or underpay for a period of time (eligibility applies).
 If you're now looking to switch mortgage and have an overpayment reserve you have 2 options to choose from: